 2002 – 2012, John Mullaney was first exposed to RPCS when he brought a group of kids from YOU, Inc. John had years of experience behind him in management, team building, youth outreach, and building programs.
 He dedicated himself to revitalizing an organization and ensuring its future.
 The organization grew substantially with the summer camp setting new records.
 John brought safety, fun, and learning as a concept to RPCS.
 He retired in 2012, and still keeps in touch.

 2012 – Current, Casey Duva has been involved with RPCS since 2001.
 He got involved when he was on Worcester State’s Crew team.
 Casey has been a lifelong sailor, having grown up in North Kingston.
 He has spent summers sailing his family’s 1948 all wooden 8-Meter called King Haakon.
 Now he can be found sailing on Orion, a 1980 Hunter 37.
-Under Casey’s direction, Regatta Point has grown in the following ways: Guppy Sailing Camp, STEM & STEAM Programming, increased corporate sponsorship, and the addition of different locations for Boating for All.
+Under Casey’s direction, Regatta Point has grown in the following ways: Crew Programming, STEM & STEAM Programming, increased corporate sponsorship, and expanded programs.